ritesh1337/Cerberus/src/methods/README.md

                     pass
         ```

-        - Like i said earlier, its not recommended to ignore the error
+        - Like i said earlier, its not recommended to ignore the errors
         ```py
         def attacker(attack_id, url, stoptime):
             while time.time() < stoptime and not Core.killattack: